jeevanjoseph/stats201/README.md

   - AIC     - Penalizes the number of predictors, but not sample size
   - SC/SBC  - Larger penalty for #predictors, and also adjusts for sample size.
 This metric favors the most parsimonious models.
   - -2Log L - -2* Log(Likelihood) - the value depends on the  number of predictors, so this cannot be used to compare models with varying number of predictors.
+  - Testing global H0 - all regression co-effs are 0.
+    - Use the **likelihood ratio** rather than the wald test to verify the gloabl H0.
+We can say that at least one regression co-eff is != 0 if the likelihood ratio's P-value is significant.
+  - Analysis of Maximum Likelihood estimates - This table tells us which regression co-effs are significant, based on the Wald Chi-Squared test and its P-value.
+Compared to the Type-3 Analysis of effects, this is more detailed since this breaks down the analysis by the levels in the catergorical predictors.
   - Association of predicted probabilities with observations
     - This is a goodness of fit measure that used the model to evaluate the dataset itself.
     - All possible pair-wise combinations of the obs from either of the two binary response var is created.